Dinosaur: Largest and smallest

 There were larger dinosaurs, but knowledge of them is based entirely on a small number of fragmentary fossils.
 Most of the largest herbivorous specimens on record were discovered in the 1970s or later, and include the massive Argentinosaurus, which may have weighed 80000 to 100000 kg and reached lengths of 30 to 40 m; some of the longest were the 33.5 m long Diplodocus hallorum (formerly Seismosaurus), the 33 to 34 m long Supersaurus, and 37 m long Patagotitan; and the tallest, the 18 m tall Sauroposeidon, which could have reached a sixth-floor window.
-There were a few dinosaurs that was considered either the heaviest and longest.
-The most famous one include Amphicoelias fragillimus, known only from a now lost partial vertebral neural arch described in 1878.
+There were a few dinosaurs that were considered either the heaviest or longest.
+The most famous include Amphicoelias fragillimus, known only from a now lost partial vertebral neural arch described in 1878.
 Extrapolating from the illustration of this bone, the animal may have been 58 m long and weighed 122400 kg.
-However, recent research have placed Amphicoelias from the long, gracile diplodocid to the shorter but much stockier rebbachisaurid.
-Now renamed as Maraapunisaurus, this sauropod now stands as much as 40 m long and weigh as much as 120000 kg.
+However, recent research has reclassified Amphicoelias from the long, gracile diplodocid to the shorter but much stockier rebbachisaurid.
+Now renamed as Maraapunisaurus, this sauropod measured as much as 40 m long and weighed as much as 120000 kg.
 Another contender of this title includes Bruhathkayosaurus, a controversial taxon that was recently confirmed to exist after archived photos were uncovered.
 Bruhathkayosaurus was a titanosaur and would have most likely weighed more than even Maraapunisaurus.
-Recent size estimates in 2023 have placed this sauropod reaching lengths of up to 44 m long and a colossal weight range of around 110000–170000 kg, if these upper estimates up true, Bruhathkayosaurus would have rivaled the blue whale and Perucetus colossus as one of the largest animals to have ever existed.
+Recent size estimates in 2023 have this sauropod reaching lengths of up to 44 m long and placed in a colossal weight range of around 110000–170000 kg.
+If these upper estimates are true, Bruhathkayosaurus would have rivaled the blue whale and Perucetus colossus as one of the largest animals to have ever existed.

 The largest carnivorous dinosaur was Spinosaurus, reaching a length of 12.6 to 18 m and weighing 7 to 20.9 MT.
 Other large carnivorous theropods included Giganotosaurus, Carcharodontosaurus, and Tyrannosaurus.
 Therizinosaurus and Deinocheirus were among the tallest of the theropods.
-The largest ornithischian dinosaur was probably the hadrosaurid Shantungosaurus giganteus which measured 16.6 m.
+The largest ornithischian dinosaur was probably the hadrosaurid Shantungosaurus giganteus, which measured 16.6 m.
 The largest individuals may have weighed as much as 16 MT.